 Any rider failing to report as required below may be disqualified from the event.
-Race Direction may forbid any team who does not comply with the rules, or any rider who may be a danger to other participants or to spectators, to take part in the practice sessions or in the races.
+Race Direction may forbid any team who does not comply with the rules, or any rider who may be a danger to other participants or to spectators, to take part in the Practice, Qualifying 1 and 2 sessions or in the races.